"It is the darkness that is the light, and the stillness that is the dancing"

 Costume or clothing has also been influenced by religious decree.
 For example in Islam, the loose full body covering galabeya or dress and head veil are worn by women to serve as a screen, a way of 'protecting' women from the eyes of the world, for them to appear conservative and pious.

-So when we look at costume as a separate entity to clothing, or daily wear, we take into account the function and context of the performance or entertainment.
+So when we look at costume as a separate entity to clothing, or daily wear, we should take into account the function and context of the performance or entertainment.
 In this case we are discussing Middle Eastern dancewear, or belly dance costume.

-If we are performing a historically correct reproduction of dance in the Middle East we must look to the examples of clothing left to us in tomb and temple paintings from the area in general, or the country in particular, that we are wanting to portray, any historical source that provides a representation of what was worn in history, before the dance became a performance art, must be researched and then a common ground created from which to build your belly dance costume.
+If we are performing a historically correct reproduction of dance in the Middle East we must look to the examples of clothing left to us in tomb and temple paintings from the area in general, or the country in particular that we are wanting to portray.
+Any historical source that provides a representation of what was worn in history, before the dance became a performance art, must be researched and then a common ground created from which to build your belly dance costume.

-If we are not performing in the context of historical re-enactment then we look to the style of dance we resonate and perform with and research it's various interpretations and historical sources, however far removed.
+If we are not performing in the context of historical re-enactment then we look to the style of dance we resonate with and research it's various interpretations and historical sources, however far removed.